 2 cups (one 16-ounce can) pumpkin – I used home prepared pumpkin that had been cooked and run through the Vitamix

-1 cup canned coconut milk (I prefer organic Thai Kitchen)
+1 cup canned evaporated milk or coconut milk (I prefer organic Thai Kitchen)

 2 cups homemade applesauce (you could also use unsweetened store applesauce, but it soooo easy to make)

 1 teaspoon ground cinnamon

 1/2 teaspoon ground allspice

 2 tablespoons finely chopped dried cranberries or raisins